 Some businesses such as online shopping sites, or other free services that rely on advertising and ancillary income generators, are completely dependent on positive UX to stay in business.

 Traffic is everything for these kinds of businesses, and regardless of what business you are in, there is something to be learned here: UX cannot be ignored anymore if you expect to be in business this time next year.

 - Work on design projects

 But what are the top 10 key reasons you should be focusing on UX?

 Say what you want about beautiful people, we are all human and we can’t help but take a second look when we see someone truly beautiful.

-In fact, it’s because of our hectic lives that we have almost no patience for apps that don’t work and shopping carts that crash.
-We want these things to work perfectly, and we know if they don’t there’s about 1000 others to choose from that would gladly accept our patronage.
+In fact, it’s because of the hectic lives that we have almost no patience for apps that don’t work and shopping carts that crash.
+We want these things to work perfectly, and we know if they don’t there are about 1000 others to choose from that would gladly accept our patronage.

 There was a time when you could develop a great product and let that product speak for itself, market itself, grow all by itself.
 This is no longer the case.
 Even behemoth brands know that one misstep and “number two” will replace them.